K-12 Administrator Certification

-- Knowledge and skills in the eleven state administrator standards, with a strong instructional leadership focus.
+• Knowledge and skills in the DPI administrative standards with a strong instructional leadership focus.

-Students develop a portfolio of their work throughout their program that is used formatively to help shape learning opportunities and summatively to assess readiness for administrative work.
+Students in our Master’s programs develop a portfolio of their work throughout their program that is used formatively to help shape learning opportunities and summatively to assess readiness for administrative work.
 Graduates serve as administrators in public and private schools throughout the state in diverse settings.
 They also serve in state and national leadership roles to strengthen and enhance learning outcomes for all students.

 Principal Certification